me-rsharma/py-csv-db/README.md

   - Then we are cleaning the columns name and generate table name and table columns
   - Creating table using file name
   - Naming table columns from dataframe columns
+  - After cleaning data usning pandas df, we need to export df data to csv file
-  - Finally. moving data from dataframe to database
+  - Finally. copying data from csv to database